Make it your FIRST priority to spend 15 minutes a day with God in Bible study and prayer.

 First 15 is our name for a daily devotional time.
 Simply put, First 15 is committing to make it a priority to spend 15 minutes in prayer and Bible study each day.
 It can happen in the morning, on your lunch break, before you allow yourself to check social media or watch a show – when doesn't matter as much as making it a priority to spend time with God in prayer and reading the Bible.

 Can you believe that the Creator of the Universe wants to spend time with you?
 God loves you and wants you to know him.
 If we’re honest, though, spending time with God is often the furthest thing from our minds.
 What if there was a simple way to change this?

 Would you be willing to spend the first 15 minutes of everyday with God?
 It may sound intimidating, but this simple commitment could change everything about your day.
 Take the First 15 challenge by committing to spend the first fifteen minutes of each day with God.
 It may take some discipline to get up a few minutes earlier or choose to do this before you turn on the TV or go online.
 But there is no more powerful earthly experience than enjoying a relationship with God and the best way to grow in your relationship is to spend time with Him.

 Forming a new habit requires daily commitment.
-By taking the First 15 Challenge and using this guide, you can create a daily rhythm of time with God.
+By taking the First 15 Challenge and using one of our First 15 guides, you can create a daily rhythm of time with God.
 Stay committed to it and keep going.
 And, when you have opportunity, share with others what God is saying to you through your experience of reading and prayer.

 Reading the Bible can be intimidating.
 This S.O.A.P. method offers a simple approach that will help you get the most out of your time in God’s Word.
 It is always a good idea to begin by asking God to help you be receptive to what He wants to say to you.
-Then use the following structure to guide your conversation with God.
+Then grab a notebook or journal and use the following structure to guide your conversation with God.

 Scripture: Write the Scripture reference for the passage you are studying.